 Paid price per night: €12,50, breakfast not included

 Day 26: traveling from Ho Chi Minh City to Phu Quoc (by plane)

 An easy travel day, I took bus 152 back to the airport and just a one-hour flight (that was delayed for three hours) later I had left busy Ho Chi Minh behind me and landed on Phu Quoc, where a taxi was waiting for me (thank you Kinh Bac Hotel!
 More about our Phu Quoc hotel below).

 The airport is located in the middle of nowhere, arranging a taxi beforehand is recommended, particularly when you are arriving late in the evening.

 Exploring the gorgeous island on a scooter was awesome and a great way to end my month in wonderful Vietnam.
 I would love to go back there…

-Where I stayed on Phu Quoc Island
+Best budget hotel on Phu Quoc Island

 We arrived quite late at Kinh Bac Hotel on Phu Quoc due to a delayed flight.
 Pat, the owner, arranged a taxi which picked us up from the airport.
 The hotel is brand new and the rooms are large and clean.
 Scooters are available to explore the island (200000VND per day).

 Each morning we were greeted by the lovely staff who asked if we had a good rest.
 The hotel is building a pool and creating a private beach.
 It is 20 minutes to Duong Dong, the main town, by scooter so the location was the only slight disadvantage of the hotel.